There's a Lake of Stew and of Whiskey Too

 Get Out.

 Away from the screeching.
 You can disengage from these 'debates' entirely.
 In the case of a black man stabbing a Korean woman 40 times in her own bathroom, why the guy did it, or the 'structural forces' that supposedly made this murder inevitable are irrelevant.
 Would Christina Lee’s death have been more or less palatable if we were certain that the man did it because he had some demons about Northeast Asian geopolitics?
 If he hated women?
-When the focus shifts towards understanding this chain of 'root causes' leading up to the murder, Christina Lee's death becomes merely incidental.
+When the focus is shifted towards understanding this chain of 'root causes' leading up to the murder, Christina Lee's death becomes merely incidental.
 Unfortunate, no doubt, but you are then drawn to ask, “Isn't Assamad Nash also a victim?”
 Or, for the more politically deft, “Isn't he really just a symptom of a much larger problem?
 Given the complexity of the world we live in today, shouldn't we consider a more nuanced approach towards dealing with people like him?”
-No, on both counts.
-A black man killed a Korean woman.
+No on both counts.
 Fry him.

 The premise of the Model Minority Myth is that our parents kept their heads down, kept to themselves in insular ethnic enclaves, and worked hard without major, visible involvement in contemporary movements for social change.
 This made them vulnerable to be used by right wing forces as an ideological cudgel to delegitimize the demands of black and brown activist movements.
 They could not correct this cooption, could not exercise political power on behalf of their own interests nor of their minority brethren because they didn’t know any better.
 They were uninformed.
 Not about trivial matters, like say, civil engineering or how to provide for a family in a way so selfless our writers cry about it in supermarkets.
 Our parents didn’t know the language of liberation we take as gospel today.
 Magnanimously, we don’t always hate them for it, sometimes we pity them.